hc825b/obliquetree/README.md

 -----

 ## Documentation
-For more detailed information about the API and advanced usage, please refer to the full  [documentation](https://obliquetree.readthedocs.io/en/latest/).
+For example usage, API details, comparisons with axis-aligned trees, and in-depth insights into the algorithmic foundation, we **strongly recommend** referring to the full [documentation](https://obliquetree.readthedocs.io/en/latest/).

 ---
 ## **Key Features**